ismoiliy98/GWeather/README.md

 npm install
 ```

-To serve application on you local machine run
+To serve application on your local machine run

 ```
 npm run serve